rmsk2/minica/README.md

 (05 october 2024) suffered from a bug which caused all passwords to be set to `None`.
 Use `minica pwchange` to change the CA private key password to a proper value if you were affected by this problem.
 Cause of the bug was that a `return` statement was missing in `Command.get_new_secret_func()` and `Command.get_secret_func()`.
-As a consequence Calling functions which expected a return value (i.e. here a password) simply got the value `None` which was converted to the string `"None"` in string interpolations.
+As a consequence calling functions, which expected a return value (i.e. here a password), simply got the value `None` which was converted to the string `"None"` in string interpolations.
 You can use the command `openssl pkcs12 -in cert.pfx > cert.pem` follwowed by `openssl pkcs12 -in cert.pem -inkey cert.pem -out cert_new.pfx -export` to reencrypt created certificates.